-the need for standards to be based on risk analysis using the best available scientific evidence
+• the need for standards to be based on risk analysis using the best available scientific evidence

 FSANZ's approach to the safety assessment of all GM foods applies concepts and principles outlined in the Codex Principles for the Risk Analysis of Foods derived from Biotechnology (Codex, 2004).
-Based on these principles, the risk analysis undertaken for GHB811 used the best scientific evidence available.
-The Applicant submitted to FSANZ a comprehensive dossier of quality-assured raw experimental data.
+Based on these principles, the risk analysis undertaken for MON88702 used the best scientific evidence available.
+The Applicant submitted a comprehensive dossier of quality-assured raw experimental data.
 In addition to the information supplied by the Applicant, other available resource material including published scientific literature and general technical information was used in the safety assessment.

-the promotion of consistency between domestic and international food standards the desirability of an efficient and internationally competitive food industry
+• the promotion of consistency between domestic and international food standards